karthikravinatha/deloitte_mini_project/README.md

 # deloitte_mini_project
-Mini project for new joinees
+Mini project for new joinees to record their performance.